jgockley62/ImputeExpression/README.md

  cd ..
 ```
 ### Pull Ref Data
 Reference Data are the Plink Genotype files in binary (bed/bim/fam) format.
 All thats needed for this set of weights is chromosome 21 genotyping data.
+For the code below this file is referenced as: AMP-AD_ROSMAP_Rush-Broad_AffymetrixGenechip6_Imputed_chr21_ReNamed

 ### Process Variants and Run Base Association
 ```